 This post is part of The Ultimate Guide to Total Knee Replacement

 Most people think about slowing down and retiring when they are in their 60s.
-However, that’s not the case for 61-year-old Dan Surber, who believes in pushing himself to the limit even after a total knee replacement.
-Dan’s right knee had degenerative arthritis and was missing the anterior cruciate ligament.
+However, that’s not the case for 61-year-old Dan Surber, who believes in pushing himself to the limit, even after surgery for knee osteoarthritis.

 Degenerative arthritis causes the cartilage in a joint to become firm and lose its elasticity, making it more prone to damage.
 Over time, the cartilage wears away in some areas, greatly decreasing its ability to act as a shock absorber.
 As the cartilage deteriorates, tendons and ligaments stretch, causing pain.

-Dan currently teaches at IUPUI, is a retired US Army Sergeant and has been extremely active ever since his retirement from the Army Reserve in 1998.
+Dan currently teaches at IUPUI, is a retired U.S. Army Sergeant and has been extremely active ever since his retirement from the Army Reserve in 1998.
 Fitness is a huge part of Dan’s life, so when he could no longer maintain his active lifestyle, he knew it was time to do something.
 He wondered if surgery for knee osteoarthritis would be the answer.

 Because of his engineering background, Dan did a lot of research on the best options for surgery for knee osteoarthritis.
-“I looked very carefully at the form, fit, function and safety approaches applied by the doctors, staff and physical therapists in the total knee replacement program,” said Dan.
+“I looked very carefully at the form, fit, function and safety approaches applied by the doctors, staff and physical therapists in the total knee replacement program,” Dan says.

 Knee replacement surgery